 SMILE surgery has undergone a very extensive research programme during development by Carl Zeiss Meditec.
 A large numbers of papers have been published in medical journals documenting SMILE's safety, predictability and stability.
 In addition research has been performed and results published showing that SMILE has less effect on corneal strength, corneal sensation and dry eyes compared to LASIK.

 SMILE has received FDA approval in the USA and CE approval (the European equivalent of FDA approval in the USA).
 SMILE is currently performed in Europe, America, the Middle East, India, Asia, Australia and New Zealand.
 SMILE is currently undergoing trials in the USA prior to seeking FDA approval to perform the surgery in North America.

-Free laser surgery assessments are available at our clinics in Wellington and Napier.
+Free laser surgery assessments are available at our clinics in Wellington, Napier and Nelson.
 You can book an assessment online or by phoning our Wellington or Napier offices.